Security-Onion-Solutions/securityonion-docs/idh.rst

 1) Changing the default port.

-*Note: The previously-configured port is not automatically closed on the IDH firewall, so it will need to be closed manually.
+*Note: The previously-configured port is not automatically closed on the IDH node's firewall, so it will need to be closed manually.
+This can be done by running the following command on the IDH node, substituting the protocol and port as needed:

+``iptables -D INPUT -p tcp -m tcp --dport 80 -j ACCEPT``

 2) Service-specific config, like SSH version string.
 All of the defaults for these types of configuration can be found in the following files on the Manager: